 - If a member of the Committee has a conflict of interest, they will need to recuse themselves from voting.

-- Individuals who wish to serve on the Committee shall contact Public Health Staff and fill out the ACAC application to describe their interest, experience, ability to meet attendance requirements, and include the category (consumer, family members, or agency representative) that they wish to represent on the ACAC.
+- Individuals who wish to serve on the Committee shall contact Public Health staff and submit a letter of interest regarding their experience, ability to meet attendance requirements, and include the category (consumer, family members, or agency representative) that they wish to represent on the ACAC.

-- Committee applicants shall be screened and recommended by the Executive Committee to the Jefferson County Board of County Commissioners, (BOCC).
+- Committee applicants shall be screened and recommended by the Chair, Vice Chair and Public Health staff.

 - Membership terms are two calendar years beginning in January.
 A member can serve two consecutive terms.
 Further terms can be approved with the recommendation of the Chair, Vice Chair and Public Health staff.
 Membership openings may be publicly advertised.